Michael-Steshenko/dual-boot-GPi-case/README.md

 notice that the file names should remain the same (SafeShutdown.py)

 ## installing the OS switch scripts
-First we need to create some help text files for our scripts: mount the partition on which PINN/NOOBS is installed, if you used PINN to install multiple OSes it should be /dev/mmcblk0p1: sudo mount /dev/mmcblk0p1 /media/pinn cd /media/pinn we need to create two text files: sudo nano autoboot_raspbian.txt in the text file write the following line: boot_partition=6 replace 6 with the number of the partition on which raspbian is installed. press Ctrl+X, y to confirm and enter to save file.
+First we need to create some help text files for our scripts:
+mount the partition on which PINN/NOOBS is installed, if you used PINN to install multiple OSes it should be /dev/mmcblk0p1: sudo mount /dev/mmcblk0p1 /media/pinn
+cd /media/pinn
+we need to create two text files:
+sudo nano autoboot_raspbian.txt
+in the text file write the following line: boot_partition=6
+replace 6 with the number of the partition on which raspbian is installed.
+press Ctrl+X, y to confirm and enter to save file.

 sudo nano autoboot_retropie.txt
-in the text file write the following line: boot_partition=8 replace 8 with the number of the partition on which RetroPie is installed. press Ctrl+X, y to confirm and enter to save file.
+in the text file write the following line: boot_partition=8
+replace 8 with the number of the partition on which RetroPie is installed.
+press Ctrl+X, y to confirm and enter to save file.

 ### configuring the script on RetroPie
-Put the boot_raspbian.sh file from this git in /opt/retropie/configs/all/runcommand-menu of the RetroPie partition. restart emulationstation.
+Put the boot_raspbian.sh file from this git in /opt/retropie/configs/all/runcommand-menu of the RetroPie partition.
+restart emulationstation.
 You can now access the script by pressing a on your GPi case when launching any game, going to "User Menu" and selecting "boot_to_raspbian".

 ### configuring the script on Raspbian
 Put boot_retropie.sh script from this git, somwhere it would be easy for you to access, I put it on the Desktop.
-And make it excecutable: chmod +x ~/Desktop/boot_retropie.sh
+And make it excecutable:
+chmod +x ~/Desktop/boot_retropie.sh

 You can now access the script by double clicking it in X, or running sh ~/Desktop/boot_retropie.sh from terminal.

 ## connecting a blutooth keyboard to work with multiple partitions
+Note: this step is optional
 1) boot into RetroPie and connect a blutooth keyboard using the GPi case keys and RetroPie menu
 2) ssh into the raspberry pi using another computer or press f4 on the blutooth keyboard to gain acess to the terminal (I recommend ssh, and I assume ssh throughout this section, though using a bluetooth keyboard should be somewhat similar) you can find the ip using hostname -I or through showip in the RetroPie menu.
 3) now we need to locate where the info file for the blutooth device is saved, type in: